Skip to main content

 • Moving a Time-Based Visit to a route that does not have Time-Based Scheduling set up will convert that visit to a Day-Based Visit.

-• When viewing the schedule in Aspire's mobile app, the time zone is set based on the crew member’s device time zone.
+• When viewing the schedule in Crew Mobile, the time zone is set based on the crew member’s device time zone.

-• To easily identify if Time-Based Visits are set up for a Route, a clock icon and time zone is visible in the Route information.
+To easily identify if Time- Based Visits are set up for a Route, they will have a clock icon next to the time zone used in the Route:

-• A blue banner on a visit day means that there are scheduled visits made during the Route Working Hours.
+• A blue banner on a visit day indicates that there are scheduled visits made during the Route Working Hours.

-• A link icon appears on scheduled work tickets that cannot be modified because they are part of a Time-Based Schedule that spans multiple days.
+• A link icon will appear on scheduled work tickets that cannot be modified because they are part of a time-based visit that spans multiple days.

 • To make changes, edit the scheduled work ticket that contains the Start Time.